owasp-modsecurity/ModSecurity/README.md

 Having our packages in distros on time is a desire that we have, so let us know if there is anything we can do to facilitate your work as a packager.

+## Sponsor Note

+ModSecurity is sponsored by Trustwave.
+Trustwave offers a range of commercial services related to ModSecurity, including a set of Rules, consultancy and customization of ModSecurity.
+Contact the Trustwave sales department for more information - sales@trustwave.com